aliyun/terraform-provider-alicloud/website/docs/r/cs_serverless_kubernetes.html.markdown

 * `version` - (Optional, Available since 1.97.0) Desired Kubernetes version.
 If you do not specify a value, the latest available version at resource creation is used.
 * `vpc_id` - (Required, ForceNew) The vpc where new kubernetes cluster will be located.
 Specify one vpc's id, if it is not specified, a new VPC  will be built.
 * `vswitch_ids` - (Required) The vswitches where new kubernetes cluster will be located.
 * `new_nat_gateway` - (Optional) Whether to create a new nat gateway while creating kubernetes cluster.
 SNAT must be configured when a new VPC is automatically created.
-Default is `true`.
+Default to `true`.
 * `endpoint_public_access_enabled` - (Optional, ForceNew) Whether to create internet  eip for API Server.
 Default to false.
 * `service_discovery_types` - (ForceNew, Available in 1.123.1+) Service discovery type.
 If the value is empty, it means that service discovery is not enabled.
 Valid values are `CoreDNS` and `PrivateZone`.
 * `deletion_protection` - (Optional, ForceNew) Whether enable the deletion protection or not.